shubhamshah207/AirFlight-Price-Prediction/README.md

 # Additional Screen

-We are also planning to add pandas profiling report as a separate screen which will be using the raw data set.
+We have also added the html report from pandas profiling for the whole dataset.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------